SergioHG99/android_device_thl_w200/README.md

 # android_device_thl_w200
-It build but not sure yet if it boots maybe a problem with partitions.
+It builds but not sure yet if it boots maybe a problem with partitions.
 TESTING...

 -----